rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 When an app transitions to this state, the platform **MUST** dispatch the Lifecycle.onBackground notification with the current state and previous states.

+If an app is in the inactive state and successfully calls Lifecycle.loading(), the platform **MAY** transition the app to the background state with the previous state set to inactive so that the app may present a custom loading screen.
+See *Loading an App* for more details.

 ### 2.5.
 Unloading